Joanne Vadney, NCIDQ

 New York State Certified Interior Designer (License #000214) 2002

-Melissa Pastore
+Melissa Pastore Rivera

 Associate Interior Designer